-- Any inability to fully protect and exploit Sequana Medical's intellectual property may adversely impact Sequana Medical's financial performance and prospects. - Sequana Medical could become subject to intellectual property litigation that could be costly, result in the diversion of management's time and efforts, require Sequana Medical to pay damages, prevent Sequana Medical from marketing the alfapump®, the alfapump DSR® and/or any future products, and/or reduce the margins for the alfapump® and/or the alfapump DSR® and/or any future products. - Intellectual property rights do not necessarily address all potential threats to Sequana Medical's competitive advantage.
+- Any inability to fully protect and exploit Sequana Medical's intellectual property may adversely impact Sequana Medical's financial performance and prospects. - Sequana Medical could become subject to intellectual property litigation that could be costly, result in the diversion of management's time and efforts, require Sequana Medical to pay damages, prevent Sequana Medical from marketing the alfapump®, the alfapump DSR®, the DSR® Infusate and/or any future products, and/or reduce the margins for the alfapump®, the alfapump DSR®, the DSR® Infusate and/or any future products. - Intellectual property rights do not necessarily address all potential threats to Sequana Medical's competitive advantage.